“Innovation starts from the bottom up.

 Are there opportunities to stay connected with TrueSchool after the end of the year-long Fellowship?

 Yes, we recognize that achieving improvement and impact for students is a continuous process.
 The great thing about TrueSchool is that the learning community extends far beyond the Fellowship year.
 These visionary educators connect with like-minded colleagues within their district and across their state.
 This is often the beginning of multi-year collaborations and thought partnership among participating school teams.
 We also invite all alumni to annual in-person state and national convenings.
 And we regularly share other fellowship and funding opportunities with alumni.

 In addition, alumni often return as TrueSchool Coaches!
 They are trained to facilitate the TrueSchool Process and receive a stipend to work with future Fellows.
 This is a great opportunity for educators who want to deepen their understanding of the TrueSchool Process and grow into new leadership roles.
 2021 Coach applications will be live in Summer 2020 and posted to our Careers page.
 Stay tuned!

 Are there opportunities for schools to receive funding through the TrueSchool Fellowship?

 Yes!
 At the conclusion of the Fellowship, peer-to-peer micro-investments of $500-2000 are made to each school.
 The exact amount of the investments are determined by the educators within the cohort, based on their assessment of other school team’s potential for impact for students.
 In addition, TrueSchool shares and connects Fellows with other opportunities for funding.

 Have another question that wasn’t answered above?

-Please email Stephanie at email@example.com.
-In your email, please share your name, school, district, title/role, question, and the best way to contact you.
+Email your question to Maggie at firstname.lastname@example.org.
+In your email, please also share your name, your school’s and/or district’s name, your role, and the best way to contact you.